 Not every sale results in a single, one-off invoice and payment.

-Many result in multiple payments over time.
+Many result in multiple orders and payments over time.

 - Software as a service.

 - Service contracts.

 - Proof of concept deals and free trials.

 In each of these commonly occurring scenarios, companies receive multiple payments over time.
 So are repeat opportunities the best way to handle each situation?

 Here’s a simple way to answer this question: